 Your field trip will include the following: automobile museum visit, engine demonstrations, hands-on activity, and a train ride (and train museum).
 Your students will honk a bulb horn, blow a steam whistle, shovel coal and sit in a 100-year-old car.

 Student admission is $10.
-Teachers and up to four chaperones receive complimentary admission.
+Teachers and chaperones (one per 10 students) receive complimentary admission.

 We have beautiful grounds, a scenic lake with a fountain, and picnic tables where students can enjoy their bagged lunches.